tekartik/idb_shim.dart/idb_shim/doc/usage_in_flutter.md

 # Usage in flutter

-While idb_shim over sembast is a solution on Flutter, The recommend implementation is [idb_sqflite](https://pub.dev/packages/idb_sqflite) based on sqflite for mobile (iOS, MacOS and Android) or desktop and dart VM using [sqflite_ffi_common](https://pub.dev/packages/sqflite_common_ffi).
+While idb_shim over sembast is a solution on Flutter, The recommended implementation is [idb_sqflite](https://pub.dev/packages/idb_sqflite) based on sqflite for mobile (iOS, MacOS and Android) or desktop and dart VM using [sqflite_ffi_common](https://pub.dev/packages/sqflite_common_ffi).

 Choosing an implementation is mainly finding the best `IdbFactory` for the platform.